argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/agentgateway/README.md

 ## Step 4 - Grant argo-rollouts permissions

 Grant argo-rollouts permissions to view and modify Gateway HTTPRoute resources.
 The argo-rollouts service account needs the ability to be able to view and modify HTTPRoutes and Configmaps as well as its existing permissions.
-Edit the `argo-rollouts` cluster role to add the following permissions or use the RBAC example provided in the [kgateway documentation](https://kgateway.dev/docs/envoy/main/integrations/argo/#create-rbac-rules-for-argo):
+Edit the `argo-rollouts` cluster role to add the following permissions or use the RBAC example provided in the [agentgateway documentation](https://agentgateway.dev/docs/kubernetes/main/integrations/argo/#create-rbac-rules-for-argo):

 1. Create a ClusterRole.
    ```yaml